aviw19/AllTeamCheckIn/README.md

 **Assignment**

+Tech Stack Used :
+  Flutter for Mobile FrontEnd
+  Firebase for User Authentication and Login

+**App Functions**
 The app allows for user checkins of a specific domain email.
 Domain handling is done within app for now hardcoding the specific domain.
 The app is not fully functional, but individual tasks have tried to be incorportated.